Corporate Mission Statement

 I have decided to serve the permitted alcoholic beverages, as per the alcohol policy and contract.
 What must I provide for the bartender, or have the bartender provide?

-We will provide one six-foot rectangle table and a table linen for this service.
-The bartending group (or you, as the client) is responsible for providing ice and glassware for the beverages that they are serving.
+We will provide one six-foot rectangle table for this service.
+The bartending group (or you, as the client) is responsible for providing ice, and glassware for the beverages that they are serving.
 We do not have an extra supply of cups or glassware for them to use.
-In addition, please confirm with your bartender who will be bringing the wine, champagne, hard cider or beer.
+In addition, please confirm with your bartender who will be bringing the wine, champagne, cider or beer.
 Most of the time, the bartenders that we use ask that you bring the brands that you want served but you need to confirm these details.
-The guest or bartending group will be responsible for removing trash and bottles from the property unless we have been paid the garbage removal fee to do so.

 Can we leave our “stuff” on property on the day/night of wedding and come back to pick up the next day?